-David Gelber served as Ed Bradley’s producer at 60 Minutes® for twenty-five years, during which he won every major journalism award, including a Peabody, two DuPont Awards and eight Emmy® Awards.
+David Gelber is co-founder and chairman of The Years Project.
+He served as Ed Bradley’s producer at 60 Minutes® for twenty-five years, during which he won every major journalism award, including a Peabody, two DuPont Awards and eight Emmy® Awards.

 During the nineties, Gelber was executive producer of Peter Jennings Reporting at ABC News®.
 He spent two winters in Sarajevo producing documentaries on the Bosnian Conflict.
 He returned to CBS News® in 1996 to head the Ed Bradley Unit.
-Most recently, a story he did with Scott Pelley on medical charlatans who peddle bogus stem cell therapy to patients dying of ALS won the Emmy for Best Investigative Story of 2010 by the National Academy of Television Arts and Sciences.
+Gelber and Joel Bach left 60 MINUTES in 2011 to create the Emmy-winning series YEARS OF LIVING DANGEROUSLY and have focused on communicating stories about the climate crisis ever since.

 Jerry Weintraub is one of the most influential and successful people in the entertainment industry, with a career spanning more than 50 years and encompassing the genres of feature films, television, theatre and music.
 Weintraub had already enjoyed tremendous success in the management and music fields when he made an auspicious motion picture producing debut with Robert Altman’s seminal 1975 feature film, Nashville.
 Released to widespread acclaim, the film went on to earn five Academy Award® nominations, including one for Best Picture.